How would you describe your style?

 Can we order prints from the online gallery?

 Yes.
-Prints of all the images taken at the wedding are available to order on a private gallery online.
-Our prints are produced on archival photographic paper and are printed to a very high standard.
+You can download them also without watermarks.
+My prints are produced on archival photographic paper and are printed to a very high standard.
 Each of our unframed and framed prints is subject to my meticulous eye before being delivered to the client.